apache/incubator-knox/books/0.4.0/knox_cli.md

 #### Master secret persistence ####
 ##### knoxcli.sh create-master [--help] #####
-Creates and persists an encrypted master secret in a file within {GATEWAY_HOME}/data/security/master
+Creates and persists an encrypted master secret in a file within {GATEWAY_HOME}/data/security/master.

+NOTE: This command fails when there is an existing master file in the expected location.

 #### Alias creation ####
 ##### knoxcli.sh create-alias n [--cluster c] [--value v] [--generate] [--help] #####